Sheffield Parish

-Sheffield is a civil parish in Sunbury County, New Brunswick, Canada.
+Sheffield is a geographic parish in Sunbury County, New Brunswick, Canada.

-For governance purposes it forms the local service district of the parish of Sheffield, which is a member of Regional Service Commission 11 (RSC11).
+Prior to the 2023 governance reform, for governance purposes it formed the local service district of the parish of Sheffield, which was a member of Capital Region Service Commission (RSC11).

 Origin of name

 The parish was named for Baron Sheffield, notable as a friend of the province.

 History

 Sheffield was erected in 1786 as one of Sunbury County's original parishes; it extended twenty-five miles inland and included part of Northfield Parish.

 In 1850 Sheffield was extended to the county line, adding unassigned territory to its rear.

 In 1855 the parish was split into two polling districts, Eastern and Western.
 The boundary ran along the modern parish line with Northfield.

 In 1857 the Eastern District was erected as Northfield Parish.